Which Layout is used where?

 - use after - this is used once per page and occurs after all uses of the main part of the layout, normally empty

-When showing Download Details, Summary or Search views then it is quite straight forward:
+Showing Download Details, Summary or Search

 - viewing Download Details uses the active Download Details layout for all four principle parts;